Daniel-Diaz/HaTeX/README.md

 In the other hand, this package follows the [_Package Versioning Policy_](http://www.haskell.org/haskellwiki/Package_versioning_policy), so it is unlikely to suffer from API breakages if you follow it too when importing the library.

+See the [Hackage page of HaTeX](http://hackage.haskell.org/package/HaTeX) to browse older versions.

 ## Travis automatic build

 [![Build Status](https://travis-ci.org/Daniel-Diaz/HaTeX.png?branch=master)](https://travis-ci.org/Daniel-Diaz/HaTeX)